Model

 3. Deliberately model with leverage points in mind.

+The emergent property of these three strategies is prescriptive models that are an order of magnitude more likely to lead to an acceptable solution in time.
 The second strategy is the key.
 Approximately 80% of a problem solver's time should go to the diagnostic step.
 The better it's done, the easier all remaining process steps are.

 The diagnostic step of a prescriptive modeling approach to a difficult social problem will lead to two extremely important insights: